isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Nov.rst

 see https://github.com/pypa/pip/issues/3165 for more info.

-To get around this, we can install dsub in a virtual environment.
+To get around this, we can install dsub in a `virtual environment <https://packaging.python.org/guides/installing-using-pip-and-virtualenv/>`_ .

 .. code-block:: bash